 Red Square and the Kremlin

 By and large a thriving commercial area, Kitai-Gorod incorporates the broad area east of Red Square.
 Kitai is encircled by reconstructed medieval walls and separated from the Kremlin by the Red Square.
 The area is a unique demonstration of architectural history.
 It is a mix of traditional, art'nouveau and monumental Soviet-era architecture.
 Nestled between sights are the remnants of richly decorated churches and mansions.
-Notable examples include the well-preserved 17th-century Tserkov Troitsy v Nikitinkakh (Church of the Trinity in Nikitinov) and the Chambers in Zariadie (Muzei Palaty v Zariade) , the former home of Romanov boyars.
+Notable examples include the well-preserved 17th-century Tserkov Troitsy v Nikitinkakh (Church of the Trinity in Nikitinov) and the Romanov Boyar House in Zariadie (Muzei Palaty v Zariade) , the former home of Romanov boyars.
 Gradually, beginning in the 19th Century, it was transformed into a commercial center with banks, shops and businesses.
-Today it is a cultural mecca filled with several cafes and an active nightlife.

 The Sadovoye Kol'tso (Garden Ring), also known as B Route, is the second circular avenue consisting of about 17 streets and 15 squares.
-The buildings along Sadovoye Kolt'so are eclectic, from an 1800s mansion to recently constructed shopping malls.
-While under the rule of Stalin, the ring underwent construction, yet no part was rebuilt in Stalinist style.
+The buildings along Sadovoye Kolt'so are eclectic, from a 19th-century mansion to recently constructed shopping malls.
+While under the rule of Stalin, the ring underwent construction, yet no part was rebuilt in the Stalinist style.
 The western side of this arched area was once one of the city's fashionable districts.
-Several famous names resided here, and many of their former homes have now become tourist attractions such as the Tolstoi House-Museum , the Lermontov House Museum and the Pushkin Museum on the Arbat among others.
+Several famous names resided here, and many of their former homes have now become tourist attractions such as the Tolstoi House-Museum and the Pushkin Museum on the Arbat among others.
 The area around the Arbat and Novi Arbat used to be a thriving zone for Soviet Bohemians.

 To the north of the Garden Ring, you'll begin to get a sense of the dizzying size of Moscow; the vast residential districts stretch north as far as the eye can see.
 There are many sights here that are worth checking out, including the All-Russian Exhibition Center , the nearby Botanical Gardens and the Ostankino Television Tower .
 Closer to the center, there are a handful of nice museums such as the Dostoevsky Apartment Museum and the Glinka State Central Museum of Musical Culture .